saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   Displays a "View Blog Post" `Button` with a `Link` to `/blog/${analysisResult.blogPostSlug}` after a successful analysis.
     *   Displays an "Original Video" `Button` with an `<a>` tag linking to `analysisResult.originalVideoLink`.
     *   **"Chat with AI" Button:** Triggers the `VideoChatDialog` pop-up.
-    *   **Custom Q&A Display:** A new section displays the AI-generated answers for each custom question.
+    *   **Community Q&A Display:** A new section displays the AI-generated answers for all community questions.
 *   **PDF Download:** Integrates `html2pdf.js` to convert the analysis results `Card` into a downloadable PDF.
-The PDF generation now includes a custom header with the SentiVibe logo and tagline, and the custom Q&A section.
+The PDF generation now includes a custom header with the SentiVibe logo and tagline, and the community Q&A section.
 *   **`VideoChatDialog` Integration:** Renders the `VideoChatDialog` component, passing `isChatDialogOpen`, `setIsChatDialogOpen`, and `analysisResult` (which now includes `customQaResults`) as props.

 ### 4.6. `VideoAnalysisLibrary.tsx`